BasedLinux/bsd/doc/manual/source/introduction.md

 ## Atomic upgrades and rollbacks

-Since package management operations never overwrite packages in the Nix store but just add new versions in different paths, they are _atomic_.
+Since package management operations never overwrite packages in the Bsd store but just add new versions in different paths, they are _atomic_.
 So during a package upgrade, there is no time window in which the package has some files from the old version and some files from the new version — which would be bad because a program might well